Arts Inc – The Spot for Creativity

 Communities that have embraced art incubators…are driving new business, spurring innovation, attracting talent and investment and, in the process, accelerating community development and improving the overall quality of life for their residents.”
 (Arts Incubator Feasibility Study, pg.
 113)

-In addition, the Arts Incubator project is in line with a number of goals and objectives as identified by the Regional Municipality of Wood Buffalo:
+In addition, Arts Inc is in line with a number of goals and objectives as identified by the Regional Municipality of Wood Buffalo:

-The first milestone will be to purchase the former Landmark Cinema on Manning Avenue in downtown Fort McMurray.
-After this, formal design and planning will be needed to repurpose the cinema into the arts incubator as envisioned by our community.
+The first milestone to purchase the future Arts Inc property on Manning Avenue in downtown Fort McMurray has been accomplished.
+Now, formal design and planning will be done to repurpose the property into Arts Inc, as envisioned by our community.

-Based on the Feasibility Study, the current cost estimate for this project is $14.7M to purchase and repurpose the cinema and get it into operation.
+Based on the Feasibility Study, the current cost estimate for this project is $14.7M to purchase and repurpose the property and get it into operation.

 Stay Up to Date

-You can be a part of this vision for our community by sponsoring the arts incubator, making a donation, or volunteering in fundraising activities and events.
+You can be a part of this vision for our community by sponsoring Arts Inc by making a donation, or volunteering in fundraising activities and events.

 Learn More About This Project – FAQs